oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 In the current specification for `task_group`, the function `task_group::defer` already provides a mechanism to separate task creation from submission.
-`task_group::defer` returns a `tbb::task_handle`, which represents a deferred task.
-A deferred task is in the deferred state until it is submitted via the `task_group::run` or `task_group::run_and_wait` functions.
+`task_group::defer` returns a `tbb::task_handle`, which represents a created task.
+A created task is in the created state until it is submitted via the `task_group::run` or `task_group::run_and_wait` functions.
 In the current specification of `task_group`, accessing a `task_handle` after it is submitted via one of the run functions is undefined behavior.
-Currently, therefore, a `task_handle` can only represent a deferred task.
+Currently, therefore, a `task_handle` can only represent a created task.
 And currently, any task that is run can immediately be scheduled for execution since there is no notion of task dependencies for task_group.